Echo Hills Elementary School

 Cafeteria--School Food Services

 A nutritious lunch provided by you or our cafeteria is instrumental in your child’s academic performance.
-Using funding provided through Federal grant programs, school breakfasts and lunches will be available free of charge for all students regardless of parent/guardian income for the duration of the 2021-2022 school year.

 Other considerations for breakfast and lunch at school include: